jacqueline-rivera/customer-churn/README.md

 ![account](https://user-images.githubusercontent.com/71897317/129412654-6c261b20-829e-4a31-8ca2-460488461249.png)

 Again, we can see that the curn rate varies for the categories within the features.
-For instance, the 'Electronic check' option in _PaymentMethod_ has a churn rate that is at least 25% higher than the other values for this feature.
-Let's look at a couple of stratified contingency tables for this set of features:
+For instance, the 'Electronic check' option in _PaymentMethod_ has a churn rate that is at least 25% higher than the other values in _PaymentMethod_ and the 'Month-to-month' option in _Contract_ has a churn rate that is at least 30% higher that the other values in _Contract_.
+Let's look at a couple of stratified contingency tables for this set of variables:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/71897317/129412433-dd3f7327-5d75-408f-b854-f73d83ce5699.png"/>
 </p>
 <!--![billing-payment](https://user-images.githubusercontent.com/71897317/129412433-dd3f7327-5d75-408f-b854-f73d83ce5699.png)-->

+First we have the table for _PaperlessBilling_ and _PaymentMethod_.
+We can see that there is an overall pattern of paperless billing leading to higher churn rates.
+Below we have the table for _Contract_ and _PaymentMethod_.
+'Month-to-month' contracts paid with 'Electronic check' have a high churn rate of almost 54% while the same contract paith with a 'Mailed check' has a significantly lower churn rate of 31.58%.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/71897317/129412499-6d7eaa2f-5a74-44db-80e1-9de685f8361f.png"/>
 </p>
 <!--![contract-payment](https://user-images.githubusercontent.com/71897317/129412499-6d7eaa2f-5a74-44db-80e1-9de685f8361f.png)-->

 ## Dealing with Imbalanced Target Varible